N0ciple/n0ciple.github.io/_posts/2021-10-21-ethereum-mining-with-docker.md

 WORKDIR "/"
 ```

 This big one-liner is responsible for cloning, configuring, building ethminer and finaly removing the useless files.
 This command is quite a big chunk so I will explained it in details.
-I used a big oneline once again to limit the number of layers generated.
+I used a big one-liner once again to **limit the number of layers generated**.
 ```Dockerfile
 RUN git clone https://github.com/ethereum-mining/ethminer.git -o ethminer && \
     cd /ethminer && \